-- Basic integer and real data types are represented as defined in section A.6.4. - Enumeration types are represented as the types associated with them.
-Enumerated names are not available on C side of interface. - Representation of packed types is implementation-dependent. - The layout of unsized (or open) standalone unpacked arrays is implementation-dependent with the following restriction:

-an element of an array shall have the same representation as an individual value of the same type, except for scalars (bit or logic) and packed arrays.

-Hence, an array's elements, other than scalars or packed arrays, can be accessed from C code via pointers similarly to doing so for individual values.
+- SystemVerilog types that are not packed and that do not contained packed elements have C compatible representation. - Basic integer and real data types are represented as defined in section A.6.4. - Enumeration types are represented as the types associated with them.
+Enumerated names are not available on C side of interface. - Representation of packed types is implementation-dependent. - Unpacked arrays embedded in a structure have C compatible layout regardless of the type of elements.
+Similarly, standalone arrays passed as actuals to a sized formal argument have C compatible representation. - Standalone array passed as an actual to an open array formal - if the element type is scalar or packed then the representation is implementation dependent - otherwise the representation is C compatible.
+Therefore an element of an array shall have the same representation as an individual value of the same type.
+Hence, an array's elements can be accessed from C code via normal C array indexing similarly to doing so for individual values. - The natural order of elements for each dimension in the layout of an unpacked array shall be used, i.e., elements with lower indices go first.

-- The layout of unpacked arrays, with the exception of actual arguments passed for formal arguments specified as open arrays, is the same as used by a C compiler; this includes arrays embedded in structures and any standalone arrays (i.e., those not embedded in any structure).

-The natural order of elements for each dimension in the layout of an unpacked array shall be used, i.e., elements with lower indices go first.
 For SystemVerilog range [L:R], the element with SystemVerilog index min(L,R) has the C index 0 and the element with SystemVerilog index max(L,R) has the C index abs(L-R).